-After entering the first remote I/O expansion rack, you can add additional expansion racks by using the Insert After command.
+After entering the first Remote I/O expansion rack, you can add additional expansion racks by using the Insert After command.

-To delete a remote I/O expansion rack or a block I/O branch
+To insert additional remote I/O expansion racks or block I/O

-- 1. Select the object you want to delete. - 2.
-Choose Edit, Delete or .
-A warning message appears.
-The object will be deleted if you choose OK.
-With a remote I/O expansion rack, if there are any racks after the one you deleted, they will be renumbered.
+- 1. Select the device after which you want to insert another device. - 2.
+Choose Edit | Insert After or <Insert>.
+The new device will be placed directly after the one you selected.
+If there are any racks or blocks after it, they will be renumbered.